sonatype-nexus-community/DevAudit/README.md

 ---
 DevAudit also ships as a Docker containerized app which allows users on Linux to run DevAudit without the need to install Mono and build from source.
 To pull the DevAudit Docker image from Docker Hub:

-`docker pull ossindex/devaudit`
+`docker pull ossindex/devaudit[:label]`

-The current image is about 131 MB compressed.
+The current images are about 131 MB compressed.
+By default the image labelled `latest` is pulled which is the most recent release of the program.
+An `unstable` image is also available which tracks the master branch of the source code.
 To run DevAudit as a containerized app:

 	docker run -i -t ossindex/devaudit TARGET [ENVIRONMENT] | [OPTIONS]